FlyNeopolitan/CS61B/README.md

 # CS61B for 19Spring version
 Hi everyone, it is my solution for Berkeley's CS61B for 19spring version.Well, it still in progress, but I have confidence that I will finish the work in summer holiday(before 24th August).
-Now I only updated projects and labs, but later I will update discussions and hws.
+Now I only updated projects/hws and labs, but later I will update discussions and guides.

 ## Week1
 Introduction and some warm-up staffs<br>